Three-dimensional quantum Hall effect and magnetothermoelectric properties in Weyl semimetals: Results and Discussion

 We now present the Hall effect of Weyl semimetals at zero temperature in the presence of a perpendicular magnetic field.
-In Fig.\ \ref{fig.2}(a), the Hall conductivities $\sigma_{xy}$ are plotted as functions of the electron Fermi energy $E_F$ for a clean sample $W=0$ with the different system sizes at the same magnetic field strength $B_z=1/48$ representing the flux penetrating each square. $\sigma_{xy}$ shows a series of quantized Hall plateaus in units of $e^{2}/h$.
+In Fig.\ \ref{fig.2}(a), the Hall conductivities $\sigma_{xy}$ are plotted as functions of the electron Fermi energy $E_F$ for a clean sample $W=0$ with different system sizes at the same magnetic flux $\phi=1/48$. $\sigma_{xy}$ shows a series of relatively wide quantized Hall plateaus in units of $e^{2}/h$, as long as $E_F$ is in the gap between $n=-1$ and $n=1$ LLs of width about $E_g = 2\sqrt{2}\hbar \omega_c = 2\sqrt{2}\hbar v_F/l_B$, with $l_B = \sqrt{\hbar/{eB}}$ as the magnetic length~\cite{deng2019}.
+For the hopping parameters chosen, the Fermi velocities in the $x$-$y$ plane are isotropic, so we denote $v_{F}^{x}=v_{F}^{y}=v_{F}$.
+The gap $E_{g}$ has been indicated in Fig.\ 1(b).
+For $\phi = 1/48$, $E_g = 2\sqrt{2}\hbar v_F/\sqrt{\hbar/{eB}} = 4\sqrt {\pi\phi}t \simeq 1.0 t$.
+Outside the gap $E_{g}$, we see much narrower plateaus, originating from energetically overlapped multiple LL subbands, which are unstable when we turn on the random disorder.
 The quantized Hall conductivity displays a pronounced electron-hole asymmetry due to the asymmetry of the band structure.
-When the system size in the $z$ direction is increased from $n_z=24$ to $n_z=96$, the Hall conductivity remains to show the quantized plateaus in units of $e^{2}/h$, but both the width and the position of the Hall plateaus have been changed.
-For the infinite-layer limit in the $z$ direction, the Hall conductivity is expected to lose quantization as the energy spectrum of the $n=0$ LLs also becomes continuous.
-However, all the results of $\sigma_{xy}$ remain unchanged by changing the system sizes in the $x$-$y$ plane (e.g., when $n_y=48$ changes to $n_y=96$, as shown by the red line).
+When the system size in the $z$ direction is increased from $n_z=24$ to $n_z=96$, the Hall conductivity remains to show the quantized plateaus in units of $e^{2}/h$, but the width of the wide Hall plateaus around the band center, determined by $\Delta E=2\pi t\sin(k_0a) /n_z$, decreases from about $0.2t$ to $0.05t$, proportionally to $1/n_{z}$.
+In the limit of infinite $n_{z}$, the Hall conductivity will lose quantization, as the energy spectrum of the $n=0$ LLs also becomes continuous.
+However, all the results of $\sigma_{xy}$ remain unchanged by changing the system sizes in the $x$-$y$ plane.
+For example, in Fig.\ \ref{fig.2}(a), the calculated Hall conductivities for $n_{y}=48$ and $n_{y}=96$ collapse into the single red curve.